 Numerical operation with wrong parameter types, for instance an AND or OR operation with a float or var type.
 In that case, typecast the expression to the correct type.

-A trade was entered with a Stop, TakeProfit, Trail, or Margin value that's unusually high, or low, or at the wrong side of the current price; or with an option or futures contract with no correct or missing Multiplier, strike, or expiration date.
-The trade can not be executed.
-Wrong price limits can be caused by a mistake in the script or by wrong margin cost, pip cost, or leverage parameters in the asset list.
+A trade was entered with an invalid Stop, TakeProfit, Trail, Margin, or asset parameter that's unusually high, low, or at the wrong side of the current price.
+Or with an option or futures contract was entered with a wrong or missing Multiplier, strike, or expiration date.
+This trade cannot be executed.
+Wrong price limits can be caused by a bug in the script or by wrong margin cost, pip cost, or leverage parameters in the asset list.
 If it happens during live trading, an alert box will pop up dependent on Verbose settings.

 A date/time function was called with bad data, or the bar with the given time could not be found, or a contract chain had not the current date.